Housing report for St. Louis, MO

 • Median Rental Price:The median rent for an apartment in St. Louis is $1,109, highlighting increasing rental prices.

 • Income Needed to Afford a Rental:A tenant needs to make at least $39,924 and pay $2,218 upfront to move-in (first month’s rent and security deposit).
-Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction checks.
+Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction screening.
 Finally, most apartments charge an application fee.

 • Median Income in St. Louis:The city's median income is $34,691, demonstrating a significant affordability gap.